-DO YOU HAVE SQUARE EYES?
+DO YOU HAVE SQUARE EVES?
 Hi Kids Do you spend too much time watching TV or movies, playing with a cell phone, a Most kids spend too much time in front of the computer or video games?
-Are you a couch potato?
+Are you a Of course, screen time can be educational, but couch potato? too many children spend far too much time in front of a screen.
+Some children spend more